Dane Lam

 Hugh Canning, Opera

-The young Australian-Chinese conductor, Dane Lam, Principal Conductor of China’s Xi’an Symphony Orchestra, enjoys a career spanning three continents.
-In early 2023, he was appointed Music Director of the Hawai’i Symphony Orchestra; recently, he was appointed Artistic Director of State Opera South Australia.
+Australian-Chinese conductor Dane Lam is Principal Conductor of China’s Xi’an Symphony Orchestra and enjoys a career spanning four continents, with a repertoire that encompasses both symphonic and operatic masterworks.
+He was recently appointed Music Director of the Hawai’i Symphony Orchestra and Artistic Director of State Opera South Australia.

-Dane made his debut, aged only eighteen, with the Sydney Symphony at the Sydney Opera House and has since conducted an array of leading international orchestras and opera companies including: the Queensland, Adelaide, Canberra, Dunedin, Kunming, Shandong, and Suzhou Symphony Orchestras, Münchner Rundfunkorchester, Het Residentie Orkest, City of London Sinfonia, Manchester Camerata, South Bank Sinfonia, Liverpool Philharmonic Ensemble 10/10, RTÉ Concert Orchestra, Beethoven Orchester Bonn, Verbier Festival Orchestra, Juilliard Orchestra and Opera Australia, Opera Queensland, Scottish Opera, Chelsea Opera Group and Bury Court Opera.
+Dane made his professional debut at just eighteen with the Sydney Symphony Orchestra.
+Since then, he has conducted many of the world’s leading orchestras, including the Melbourne, Queensland, Adelaide, West Australian, Canberra, Dunedin, Kunming, Shandong, and Suzhou Symphony Orchestras; Münchner Rundfunkorchester; Het Residentie Orkest; City of London Sinfonia; Manchester Camerata; Southbank Sinfonia; RTÉ Concert Orchestra; Beethoven Orchester Bonn; Verbier Festival Orchestra and the Juilliard Orchestra.
+His operatic credits include Opera Australia, Opera Queensland, Scottish Opera, West Australian Opera, State Opera South Australia, Chelsea Opera Group, and Bury Court Opera.

-In his other musical home, the ancient city of Xi’an, the Xi’an Symphony Orchestra has grown under Dane’s leadership.
-Since assuming the post of Principal Conductor in 2014, XSO’s classical subscription offering has almost doubled while attendance has increased commensurately.
-He led the first staged, professional operas in this 3000-year-old city with Tosca in 2015 and Le nozze di Figaro in 2016; he has raised the artistic standard and profile of the orchestra to attract such soloists as Jose Carreras, Nikolai Demidenko, Midori Goto, Stephen Hough, Yundi Li, Anne Sophie Mutter, Feng Ning and Liwei Qin.
+Since his appointment as Principal Conductor in 2014, Dane has played a central role in the transformation of the Xi’an Symphony Orchestra.
+Under his leadership, subscription offerings have nearly doubled, audience numbers have grown, and the orchestra has presented the 3000-year-old city’s first professional staged operas—Tosca in 2015 and Le nozze di Figaro in 2016.
+He has raised the artistic standard and profile of the orchestra to attract such soloists as José Carreras, Nikolai Demidenko, Midori Goto, Stephen Hough, Yundi Li, Anne-Sophie Mutter, Feng Ning and Liwei Qin.

 Representation: Australasia